-- Blood glucose control (individualised HbA1c target) - This should recognise the need to aim for tight targets, particularly early in the diabetes life, as evidence supports "tracking" of glucose levels and metabolic memory.
-In the first 10 years after diagnosis, patients should be supported with tools and education to achieve HbA1c as close to 48mmol/mol as possible provided this does not lead to unacceptable frequency or severity of hypoglycaemia. - Later in life, particularly in the presence of co-morbidities, it may be necessary to have a more relaxed target. - Blood glucose monitoring (frequency and use of results) - evidence suggests that to achieve HbA1c of 58 mmol/mol or less, most patients will need to do 6+ CBG tests / day. - insulin adjustment in keeping with principles of flexible insulin therapy. - Hypoglycaemia incidence/awareness. - Consider using validated tools such as the Clarke and Gold score.
-(Appendix 1) - Ask about the number of hypos requiring third party intervention in the last 12 months. - Discuss DVLA re.gulations - Complications discussion of any current problems - Diet (with referral to a specialist dietitian if required) - Effect of exercise - Identification of areas where further education would be beneficial (e.g revision of sick day rules, insulin adjustment) - Identification of potential for use of technology, e.g bolus advisor, continuous glucose monitoring, insulin pump) - All patients with T1DM who are carbohydrate counting should be offered a bolus calculator to ease the burden of calculating insulin at mealtimes. - $\circ$ All patients who have a HbA1c>69 mmol/mol despite optimised MDI should be offered an insulin pump.
+- Positive reinforcement and recognition of what the individual has already achieved in terms of glucose monitoring, insulin administration and glycaemic control - Exploration of barriers to self care (eg other life events or situations, psychological factors, weight issues). - Identification of diabetes related distress.
+Tools such as the PAID (Problem Areas In Diabetes) and the Diabetes Distress Score may be useful. - Blood glucose control (individualised HbA1ctarget) - This should recognise the need to aim for tight targets, particularly in the early years, as evidence supports "tracking" of glucose levels and metabolic memory.
+In the first 10 years after diagnosis, patients should be supported with tools and education to achieve HbA1c as close to 48 mmol/mol as possible provided this does not lead to unacceptable frequency or severity of hypoglycaemia. - Later in life, particularly in the presence of co-morbidities or if hypoglycaemia is a problem, it may be necessary to have a more relaxed target. - Blood glucose monitoring (frequency and use of results) - evidence suggests that to achieve HbA1c of 58 mmol/mol or less, most patients will need to do 6+ CBG tests / day. - insulin adjustment in keeping with principles of flexible insulin therapy. - Hypoglycaemia incidence/awareness. - Consider using validated tools such as the Clarke and Gold score.
+(Appendix 1)

+- Ask about the number of hypos requiring third party intervention in the last 12 months. - Discuss DVLA regulations - Complications discussion of any current problems - Diet (with referral to a specialist dietitian if required) - Effect and management of exercise - Identification of areas where further education would be beneficial (eg revision of sick day rules, insulin adjustment) - Identification of potential for use of technology, eg bolus advisor, continuous glucose monitoring, insulin pump) - All patients with T1DM who are carbohydrate counting should be offered a bolus calculator to ease the burden of calculating insulin at mealtimes. - $\circ$ All patients who have a HbA1c>69 mmol/mol despite optimised MDI should be offered an insulin pump.